-Lake Cumberland Performing Arts, in partnership with The Center for Rural Development, is pleased to announce season subscriptions for the 2016-2017 Center Stage series are on sale now.
-This new season includes exciting performances by country music band Restless Heart, Oct 21; FAME-The Musical, Nov 10, based on the well-known movie and television series; family favorite Daniel […]
+Individual show tickets for the 2016-2017 Center Stage series presented by Lake Cumberland Performing Arts, in partnership with The Center for Rural Development, are now on sale.
+The new season includes exciting performances by country music band Restless Heart, Oct 21; FAME-The Musical, Nov 10, based on the well-known movie and television series; family favorite Daniel […]

 June 15, 1996: Take a look back at the grand opening of The Center for Rural Development.

 You’ve been planning this day your whole life… but now you need help making those dreams a reality.
 Whether you need a wedding planner or a “day of” coordinator…The Center is here to assist.
 We help brides, grooms and their families get through the most important, and often the most stressful time of their life, […]

 Are you a displaced coal miner or former coal mine employee?
 If so, you could qualify for free workforce training from The Center for Rural Development’s Displaced Coal Miner Training (DCMT) program.
 The DCMT program is open to displaced coal miners and former coal employees who have been adversely affected by the decline in the […]

 Thirty-two high school students from 26 Kentucky counties graduate from the second class of Rogers Scholars Rogers Scholars is all about helping young people “be the best they can be” and seize their potential as the region’s new generation of community and business leaders.
 Sixteen-year-old Lauren Williams of Adair County may not know her career […]

 Thirty-two high school students graduate from first week of the 2016 Rogers Scholars program “Rogers Scholars has truly been a life-changing experience.
 My time at Rogers Scholars has opened my eyes and taught me how to be a leader and have a heart for community service.” – 2016 Rogers Scholars graduate Allison “Alli” Wade of […]